-- remain operational to facilitate the transportation of commercial and food trucks.
+Recovered Cases: 8 During the early morning hours of March 18, a lockdown was reportedly imposed by the Governor of Bethlehem on the West Bank town of Beit Sahour.
+The measure will be implemented until further notice.
+According to the official Palestinian news agency, the Governor of Hebron has decided to implement a lockdown in Hebron from March 30 until further notice.
+This includes a closure of all entrances to Hebron Governorate, except the western entrance, which will remain operational to facilitate the transportation of commercial and food trucks.
 The statement further indicated that food stores will be allowed to remain open between 10:00 (local time)-12:00 and 16:00-18:00, excluding pharmacies and fuel stations.
-It is furthermore forbidden to gather in groups of more than five individuals at grocery stores. - On April 3, the PM of the Palestinian Authority (PA) announced the extension of the ongoing curfew across the West Bank for a 30-day period, with effect from April 4.
+It is furthermore forbidden to gather in groups of more than five individuals at grocery stores.
+On April 3, the PM of the Palestinian Authority (PA) announced the extension of the ongoing curfew across the West Bank for a 30-day period, with effect from April 4.
 The curfew was previously slated to last until April 6.
 The curfew includes restrictions on movement across the territory.
 Movement is permitted only for emergency cases, such as to access health facilities, buy food, medicine, and fuel.
 All institutions are to remain closed except those providing essential services, such as healthcare, water, and electricity.
 All ministerial services will remain suspended except the ministries of health, finance, national economy, social development, and civil aviation.
 According to the statement, banking services will remain operational, albeit only for emergency cases, and security forces will be employed to ensure compliance with the curfew.
-All Palestinians returning from foreign countries will be required to self-quarantine themselves for 14 days. - UPDATE: On April 20, the Palestinian Authority official news agency reported that five new coronavirus cases have been recorded in the West Bank, bringing the total to 314, and two new coronavirus cases in the Gaza Strip, bringing the total to 15.

-• On March 21, the authorities banned "all forms of gatherings by law, including but not limited to the Corniche, public parks, beaches, and social gatherings".
+All Palestinians returning from foreign countries will be required to self-quarantine themselves for 14 days.
+UPDATE: On April 9, the official Palestinian news agency reported on one new coronavirus case in the West Bank, bringing the total number of confirmed cases to 250.
+QATAR Confirmed Cases: 2,376 Confirmed Deaths: 6 Recovered Cases: 206 On March 21, the authorities banned "all forms of gatherings by law, including but not limited to the Corniche, public parks, beaches, and social gatherings".
 According to the MoH, "pharmacies and food stores will operate as normal and delivery services, including restaurants, remain available.
 Mobile patrols will be deployed to arrest violators.
 Security checkpoints will be established nationwide.
 The measures are valid until further notice.

-- On March 26, the Ministry of Interior (Mol) announced that both visa on arrival and visitor visas can be extended electronically for a period of 30 days through the Mol's website, without visiting the General Directorate of Passports or Mol Service Centres. - According to the official Qatari news agency, Qatar has announced an extension on its decision to suspend all incoming flights to Doha, except for transit and air freight, on April 2 until further notice.
+On March 26, the Ministry of Interior (MoI) announced that both visa on arrival and visitor visas can be extended electronically for a period of 30 days through the MoI's website, without visiting the General Directorate of Passports or MoI Service Centres.
+According to the official Qatari news agency, Qatar has announced an extension on its decision to suspend all incoming flights to Doha, except for transit and air freight, on April 2 until further notice.
 The suspension was previously slated to end on April 1.
-However, authorities clarified that Qatari citizens abroad, close family relatives of Qatari nationals, or those with permanent residency, may return to the country at any time, subject to a 14-day self guarantine. - The UK's Foreign and Commonwealth Office (FCO) announced that British nationals currently in Qatar on on-arrival visas will be able to extend their visa entries twice, by 30 days on each occasion.
-Overstaying the 90-days period in Qatar will result in fines. - On April 19, the Ministry of Prevention and Health (MoPH) announced the detection of 440 new coronavirus cases, one new death, and that eight people have recovered from the disease. - UPDATE: On April 20, the Ministry of Public Health announced that 567 new cases have been recorded, bringing the total number of confirmed cases to 6,015.
-Meanwhile, one individual has died from the virus, bringing the total number of deaths to nince.
+However, authorities clarified that Qatari citizens abroad, close family relatives of Qatari nationals, or those with permanent residency, may return to the country at any time, subject to a 14-day self quarantine.
+UPDATE: On April 9, the MoH reported on 166 new coronavirus cases, bringing the total number of confirmed cases to 2,376.
+SAUDI ARABIA The US Embassy in Manama reported on the closure of the King Fahd Causeway, which connects Bahrain to Saudi Arabia, to non-commercial traffic as of March 14.